Where else can you see trucks, taxis and subways passing by atop world class video art!

 Presented with Photoville in collaboration with Kholood Eid, Matthew Gilbertson, and Professor

-VOLUME FIVE: SMx30 OUTDOORS
+VOLUME FIVE: SPACE

 April 2 – 27, 2025

-Presented with Smack Mellon
+Presented with Smack Mellon and the Sharpe-Walentas Studio Program

 VOLUME SIX: UNEXPECTED DELIGHT!